Have A Lawyer Before Speaking To Police

 What should you do when faced with a machine designed to warehouse you in prison for the rest of your life?
 You must select a very experienced Dallas sex crime defense lawyer who will be involved in all stages of the interrogation process, will hire child psychologist experts to review videotaped interrogations of the child and then interview the child, if possible, to determine how badly the child has been brainwashed.

 Defense By A Skilled And Experienced Advocate

-J. Michael Price II will hire a doctor or nurse specially trained in child abuse to review the SANE examination findings and, finally, an experienced professional investigator will interview all the adults involved in the initial reporting of the abuse, the siblings, former spouses or girlfriends, neighbors, friends, teachers, family doctors and nurses to find any strong and knowledgeable witnesses who could testify on your behalf and greatly weaken the prosecution’s case.
+J. Michael Price II will hire a doctor or nurse specially trained in child abuse to review the SANE examination findings and, finally, an experienced professional investigator will interview all the adults involved in the initial reporting of the abuse, including siblings, former spouses or girlfriends, neighbors, friends, teachers, family doctors and nurses to find any strong and knowledgeable witnesses who could testify on your behalf and greatly weaken the prosecution’s case.

-Secure representation before you submit to a police interview, interrogation and polygraph examinations.
+Secure representation before you submit yourself to a police interview, an interrogation and polygraph examinations.
 If you are accused of a child sex crime in Dallas, Denton or Collin counties, you cannot afford to delay your defense.
 Contact me now or call 214-765-8000 for a free consultation on how to prepare a successful defense to these charges.